Asgari-research/mof-chemical-holdouts/README.md

 The central purpose is not to identify a universally best model or descriptor family.
 The purpose is to test how the scientific meaning of a MOF ML screening claim changes when validation shifts from interpolation-like random splitting to deployment-relevant grouped extrapolation across geometry, metal-cluster, functional-group, linker, and topology families.

-In this project, the validation split is treated as a scientific variable: **the split defines the claim**.
+In this project, the validation split is treated as a scientific variable:

+> **The split defines the claim.**

 ---

 ## Repository overview

-This repository contains code, documentation, compact source-data files, and figure-regeneration materials for the split-strategy MOF adsorption benchmark.
+This repository contains code, documentation, a processed ARC--MOF-derived benchmark table, compact source-data files, and figure-regeneration materials for the split-strategy MOF adsorption benchmark.

 Main components: